Ferris-Labs/site-draft/content/en/docs/User Guide/project_creation_and_users_within_project.md

 ---
-title: "Project Creation & User Handling"
+title: "Projects"
-linkTitle: "Project Creation & Users Handling"
+linkTitle: "Projects"
-weight: -12
+weight: -17
 description: >
   How to create Projects and Users for new projects.
 ---